 In this document we base our definitions of trauma and mental illness, and therefore "victimhood", on the psychiatric criteria for mental illness.
 However, it is important to acknowledge the contested nature of this term and the difficulties associated with the use of narratives of "deserving" and "undeserving" victims, which can in fact, serve to exacerbate suffering and illness among those who have been affected by very real injustices.
 The term "survivor' may be viewed as more appropriate, and in fact reflects the fact that the majority of those affected by the years of violence have not had significant long-term mental illness.
 There are numerous examples of post traumatic growth, where people have flourished as a result of their experiences.
 However significant proportions of those affected by multiple horrors, and adverse childhood experiences will no doubt have serious and chronic mental illness (in NI 4.3% of the population, McLafferty et al., 2016).
-It is this group that the institutions have an opportunity to obtain treatments and are not subjected to further harm.
-In addition, for those without a diagnosed condition, the process will prove extremely stressful and although most have coped over time with what happened, the social and psychological impact of the conflict has been profound (McLafferty et al., 2016; O'Neill et al., 2014).
+It is this group that the institutions aim to target and it is incumbent upon them to ensure that the vulnerable people who engage with the institutions have an opportunity to obtain treatments and are not subjected to further harm.
+In addition, for those without a diagnosed condition, the process will prove extremely stressful and although most have coped over time with what happened, the social and psychological impact of the conflict has been profound (Bolton, 2017; McLafferty et al., 2016; O'Neill et al., 2014).